I506dk/swim4shore/README.md

 A collection of utilities and tools for installing and configuring swimlane.

 ## Features
+- Automated configuration of MongoDB
+- Create the necessay users and databases for Swimlane functionality
+- Automated installation of Swimlane
+- Automated configuration of services and DNS

 ## Installation

 The Mongo install script installs MongoDB as a standalone instance.
 Three users are created, one of which is named after the currently logged in user.
 The other two are named 'swimlane-user' and 'swimlane-history-user' and are used by swimlane.
 These two accounts are used in the 'Swimlane' and 'SwimlaneHistory' databases respectively.

 First, install MongoDB on a standalone machine or virtual machine.
 ```